-Hong Kong - based on the classical system, but there are more doublings and special hands.
+This scoring is based on the classical system, but there are more doublings and special hands.

-I started playing mahjong with a house-rule variant of the classical system - but only when someone else was tallying the points (my head always tallied wrongly!)
+I started playing mahjong with a house-rule variant of the classical system—but only when someone else was tallying the points (my head always tallied wrongly!)

 Starting a game